MITSustainableDesignLab/umidocs/README.md

 # umitutorial
-This is an attempt at updating the umi tutorials
+This is an attempt at updating the umi documentation